wincle626/Hikey970_Linux_Installation/README.md

 11. Set the host ip address as 192.168.1.1 and share the internet through it and then install the xfce4: sudo apt update && sudo apt install xfce4

 12. Now it is time to enjoy the debian on Hikey970.
 E.g. ssh -X hi@192.168.1.97.
 Notice, there is no display manager yet.
 You need to install either xdm/gdm/lightdm etc. to display the desktop at startup.
-(Some additional packages: autoconf automake inltool pkg-config glib2.0 gtk+2.0 dbus-glib2.0 xfconf gio2.0 libglade2.0 perl libwnck-3-dev gudev-1.0)
+(Some additional packages: autoconf automake intltool pkg-config glib2.0 gtk+2.0 dbus-glib2.0 xfconf gio2.0 libglade2.0 perl libwnck-3-dev gudev-1.0)

 # Known Issues